Regular Families of Kernels for Nonlinear Approximation: Sobolev Interpolation Using Cardinal Functions

 From Lemmas \ref{LEMSumBound} and \ref{LEMMultiplierBound}, we see that for the multiquadric, $\|I_h^\sharp f-I_h^\flat f\|_{L_p}\leq Ch^{\kappa-2d+d/p}$, while the bound for the Gaussian is $Ch^{\kappa-d}$, thus completing the proof. \end{proof}

 \begin{corollary} With the parameters as in Theorem \ref{THMSobolevNTerm}, if $N\sim h^{-2d}$, then for every $f\in W_p^k(\R^d)\cap\schwartz_\kappa$,

 \end{corollary}

-We conclude this section by noting that the $N$--term interpolants considered here work well for Sobolev functions which decay away from the origin.
+Evidently, the $N$--term interpolants considered here work well for Sobolev functions which decay away from the origin.
 Of course, if a given function peaks far away from the origin but still decays away from the peak, one should translate the peak to the origin and then interpolate, in which case the same estimate as in Corollary \ref{CORSobolevNTerm} holds for $I_N(f_I)-f_I$.

 It follows easily from the lemmas above that one can still estimate the difference of the full and truncated interpolants in $L_1$ and $L_\infty$ and get analogous bounds in terms of $h$.
 However, the method of proof of Theorem \ref{THMSobolevNTerm} is not sufficient to estimate approximation orders of $I_h^\flat f-f$ in these spaces due to the logarithmic term found in Theorem \ref{THMInterpRates}.
 Moreover, it has proven elusive to estimate the truncated interpolant via other means.